MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-identity-solution-overview.md

 ## Next steps

-Use these steps to deploy an identity model and authentication infrastructure your Microsoft 365 tenant:
+Use these steps to deploy an identity model and authentication infrastructure for your Microsoft 365 tenant:

 1. [Determine your identity model.](deploy-identity-solution-identity-model.md)
 2. [Protect your Microsoft 365 administrator accounts.](protect-your-global-administrator-accounts.md)